What makes a micro servo to become the best DLG servo?

 HS-40 is another small analog servo that has similar specs to the previously mentioned D47.

-The exterior is a little different, but the overall height with the servo horn is only 1mm bigger than for the D47.
+The exterior is a little different, but the overall height of the servo horn is only 1mm higher than that of the D47.

 I stumbled upon Hitec HS-40 while assembling VM’s Elf.